silentworks/waiting-list/README.md

 ### Start development server

-Once you've created a project and installed dependencies with `pnpm install`, start a development server:
+Once you've created a project and installed dependencies with `pnpm install` (or `npm install` or `yarn`), start a development server:

 ```bash
 pnpm dev